nitkannen/multimodal-cultural-fairness/README.md

-# multimodal-cultural-fairness
+# Multimodal Cultural Fairness
 A collection of papers focussing on cultural fairness, inclusivity and diversity in multimodal models

-# Culture in Text-to-Vision models
+## Culture in Text-to-Vision models